-SANDEEP m Indian, Hindi, Marathi, Bengali, Punjabi, Gujarati, Kannada, Malayalam, Telugu, Tamil, Nepali
+Sandeep m Indian, Hindi, Marathi, Bengali, Punjabi, Gujarati, Kannada, Malayalam, Telugu, Tamil, Nepali

-SANDIP m Indian, Hindi, Marathi, Bengali, Punjabi, Gujarati, Kannada, Malayalam, Telugu, Tamil, Nepali
+Sandip m Indian, Hindi, Marathi, Bengali, Punjabi, Gujarati, Kannada, Malayalam, Telugu, Tamil, Nepali

-SANDRA f Italian, English, French, Spanish, Portuguese, German, Dutch, Swedish, Norwegian, Danish, Icelandic, Latvian, Lithuanian, Polish, Slovene, Croatian, Serbian, Macedonian, Romanian
+Sandra f Italian, English, French, Spanish, Portuguese, German, Dutch, Swedish, Norwegian, Danish, Icelandic, Latvian, Lithuanian, Polish, Slovene, Croatian, Serbian, Macedonian, Czech, Romanian

-Short form of ALESSANDRA
+Short form of Alessandra

 .
-It was introduced to the English-speaking world by author George Meredith, who used it for the heroine in his novel 'Emilia in England
+It was introduced to the English-speaking world by author George Meredith, who used it for the heroine in his novel Emilia in England

-SANFORD m English
+Sanford m English

 From an English surname, originally from a place name, which meant "sand ford"

-SANG m & f Korean
+Sang m & f Korean

 From Sino-Korean 常 (sang)

-meaning "common, frequent, regular" or other characters which are pronounced similarly.
+meaning "common, frequent, regular" or other characters that are pronounced similarly.

-SANG-HUN m Korean
+Sang-Hun m Korean

 From Sino-Korean 尚 (sang)